 Financial inclusion of vulnerable people

 Support of people in vulnerable conditions is offered through projects and initiatives aimed at the fair allocation of resources by identifying actors within the territory with whom agreements and synergies can be developed that will make access to credit easier for vulnerable individuals or those who would otherwise have no access to banking.

 High social impact initiatives

 To meet the needs and difficulties of families and the most vulnerable social groups, Intesa Sanpaolo guarantees innovative financial solutions, by also adhering to different types of support initiatives at the banking system level, such as the set-up of guarantee funds and the option of a temporary suspension of the payment of mortgage instalments for households affected by job losses or pay cuts.

-Since 2005, as support for laid-off employees, Intesa Sanpaolo has made use of the "Anticipazione Sociale" product, which offers the opportunity to open a time-release credit facility with particularly favourable terms.
+Since 2005, as support for laid-off employees, Intesa Sanpaolo has made use of the "Anticipazione Sociale" product, which offers the opportunity to open a time-release credit facility with particularly favorable terms.
 It can be used until INPS (the Italian Social Security Authority) credits the worker’s current account with the salary integration.
 Through agreements signed with the Authorities and local institutions in Lombardy, Piedmont, Emilia Romagna, Tuscany and Veneto, the worker does not bear any charges as these are covered by the project partners.

 It is essential to invest in young people, giving them a sign of confidence and involvement, to promote new ways of communicating and interacting with the future customers.